Ukrainian resistance in Russian-occupied Ukraine: May

 On 13 May, Oleksii Reznikov, the Minister of Defence of Ukraine, spoke of the defeats and difficulties that Russian troops had been experiencing in Ukraine ever since the start of the invasion.
 Reznikov also spoke of the partisans in Kherson, Melitopol and other localities, calling them "an important contribution to common victory".

-On 22 May, in occupied Enerhodar, Ukrainian partisans detonated an explosive in front of a residential building where the Russian-appointed mayor of the city Andrei Shevchik was located.
+On 22 May, in occupied Enerhodar, Ukrainian partisans detonated an explosive in front of a residential building where the Russian-installed mayor of the city Andrei Shevchik was located.
 Shevchik and his bodyguards sustained injuries of varying severity, and Shevchik ended up in intensive care.
 He was first taken to a hospital in Enerhodar and then to another in Melitopol.

+On 28 May, an unknown person attempted to set fire to a Russian military enlistment office in Simferopol, Russian-occupied Crimea.
+The suspect reportedly used a molotov cocktail in the unsuccessful attack, which only caused minor damage.

-In late May, six Russian border guards at the Zernovo border checkpoint in northern Ukraine were reportedly killed on the week of 30 May–5 June when they were attacked by Ukrainian partisans.
-Two days later, a bomb exploded near the office of Yevhen Balytskyi, a pro-Russian official and de facto mayor of Melitopol.
+In late May, six Russian border guards at the Zernovo border checkpoint in northern Ukraine were reportedly killed on the week of 30 May – 5 June when they were attacked by Ukrainian partisans.
+Two days later, a bomb exploded near the office of Russian-installed Zaporizhzhia Oblast governor Yevhen Balytskyi, a pro-Russian official and de facto mayor of Melitopol.

 June

 On 18 June, an explosive device went off in the car of Yevgeny Sobolev, the head of the Kherson Region penal service.
 He survived the blast and was taken to a hospital according to TASS.

 On 20 June, three Russian soldiers were at a waterfront cafe in Kherson when a shooter opened fire at them.
-Two of the soldiers were killed, while the surviving soldier was hospitalised, according to Ukrainian Southern Command.
+Two of the soldiers were killed, while the surviving soldier was hospitalized, according to Ukrainian Southern Command.

 On 24 June, in occupied Kherson, a Russian appointed official, Dmitry Savluchenko, was killed by a car bomb, reportedly placed by Ukrainian partisans.